KxSystems/embedPy/README.md

-`.p.eval`            | evaluate `x- string` as Python code and return result as embedPy `.p.get`             | get `x - symbol` from Python `__main__`  and return result as embedPy `.p.set`             | set `x - symbol` variable in Python `__main__` , with value `y` `.p.callable`        | make `x` a callable embedPy object, which will return embedPy results `.p.pycallable`      | make `x` a callable embedPy object, which will return foreign results `.p.qcallable`       | make `x` a callable embedPy object, which will return q results `.p.key`             | get keys of dictionary `x` as embedPy
+`.p.eval`            | evaluate `x- string` as Python code and return result as embedPy `.p.get`             | get `x - symbol` from Python `__main__`  and return result as embedPy `.p.set`             | set `x - symbol` variable in Python `__main__` , with value `y` `.p.pycallable`      | make `x` a callable embedPy object, which will return foreign results `.p.qcallable`       | make `x` a callable embedPy object, which will return q results `.p.key`             | get keys of dictionary `x` as embedPy